strarsis/inline-urlescape/README.md

 - https://codepen.io/Tigt/blog/optimizing-svgs-in-data-uris
 - https://github.com/Fyrd/caniuse/issues/1746#issuecomment-133416565

-Note: If I forgot to mention participants, feel free to contact me and I will add you to the list. :)
+If I forgot to mention participants, feel free to contact me and I will add you to the list. :)